Italy–Vietnam relations: Modern relations

 Ever since the end of Cold War, Italo–Vietnamese relations has witnessed a resurgence.
 Over this period, the two countries have developed close ties and cooperation.
 Italy has actively supported greater cooperation between Vietnam and the European Union (EU) and the normalisation of relations between Vietnam and international financial, commercial and monetary institutions.
 Two-way trade between Vietnam and Italy reached US$4.3 billion in 2015.
 The two countries are striving for US$5 billion per year.

-In 2005, Vietnam had wished to develop multi-faceted relations with Italy in conformity with the current situations in the world and the region, President Trần Đức Lương assured visiting President Ferdinando Casini of the Italian Chamber of Upper House during his visit to Hanoi.
+In 2005, Vietnam had wished to develop multi-faceted relations with Italy in conformity with the current situations in the world and the region, President Trần Đức Lương assured visiting President Pier Ferdinando Casini of the Italian Chamber of Upper House during his visit to Hanoi.

 Sandra Scagliotti, Director of the Centre for Vietnam Studies in Turin in Italy, stated "Vietnam and Italy are enjoying the most vibrant period in their relations, across politics, economy, culture exchange, and security cooperation."